vserova/book/pages/ch_grid.md

 Your state model should reflect the communication protocol and can be more complex than a simple read / write alternation.
 It could include acknowledgements, queuing, timed responses, etc. Of course it should include error handling.

-<span class="nctnt ncbi-func">GetEventsToPollFor()</span> is guaranteed to not be called at the same time as the event handling functions (<span class="nctnt ncbi-func">OnOpen()</span>, <span class="nctnt ncbi-func">OnRead()</span>, etc.), so you shouldn't guard the variables they use with mutexes.
+`GetEventsToPollFor()` is guaranteed to not be called at the same time as the event handling functions (`OnOpen()`, `OnRead()`, etc.), so you shouldn't guard the variables they use with mutexes.

-<span class="nctnt ncbi-func">GetEventsToPollFor()</span> is called from the main thread while the other socket event handling methods are called from various threads allocated from the thread pool.
+`GetEventsToPollFor()` is called from the main thread while the other socket event handling methods are called from various threads allocated from the thread pool.

 ### Socket Closure and Lifetime

-Nominally, sockets are owned by (and therefore closed by) the <span class="nctnt ncbi-class">CServer</span> framework.
+Nominally, sockets are owned by (and therefore closed by) the `CServer` framework.
 However, there may be cases where your derived class will need to manually close or take ownership of the socket.

--   Well-behaved clients will close a connection when they have no more outstanding requests and have completed reading the responses to all requests made on the connection. <span class="nctnt ncbi-class">CServer</span>-based applications are intended to operate in this paradigm.
-In this case you don't need to close or take ownership of the socket.<br/><br/><span class="nctnt highlight">Note:</span> If connections are not closed by the client after reading the response, then you may run out of file descriptors and/or available port numbers.
+-   Well-behaved clients will close a connection when they have no more outstanding requests and have completed reading the responses to all requests made on the connection. `CServer`-based applications are intended to operate in this paradigm.
+In this case you don't need to close or take ownership of the socket.<br/><br/>*Note:* If connections are not closed by the client after reading the response, then you may run out of file descriptors and/or available port numbers.
 If you have a high connection volume and try to mitigate slow connection closings by closing connections in your code, you run the risk of terminating the connection before the client has read all the data.
 Well-behaved clients are therefore necessary for optimum server performance.

--   <span class="nctnt ncbi-class">CServer</span> will automatically close a connection after an inactivity timeout or if an exception occurs in an event handler.
+-   `CServer` will automatically close a connection after an inactivity timeout or if an exception occurs in an event handler.
 You don't need to manage sockets in these cases.

 -   If you encounter problems such as a broken protocol or an invalid command then you should close the connection from your code.

--   If you need to close a connection from your code, you should do so by calling <span class="nctnt ncbi-func">CServer::CloseConnection()</span> - not by explicitly closing the socket object.
-The <span class="nctnt ncbi-class">CServer</span> framework generally owns the socket and therefore needs to manage it.
+-   If you need to close a connection from your code, you should do so by calling `CServer::CloseConnection()` - not by explicitly closing the socket object.
+The `CServer` framework generally owns the socket and therefore needs to manage it.

--   <span class="nctnt highlight">Note:</span> There is one case when the <span class="nctnt ncbi-class">CServer</span> framework shouldn't own the socket.
-If you create a <span class="nctnt ncbi-class">CConn\_SocketStream</span> on an existing socket, then you must take ownership as shown here:<br/><br/><span class="nctnt ncbi-code">SOCK sk = GetSocket().GetSOCK();</span><br/><span class="nctnt ncbi-code">GetSocket().SetOwnership(eNoOwnership);</span><br/><span class="nctnt ncbi-code">GetSocket().Reset(0, eTakeOwnership, eCopyTimeoutsToSOCK);</span><br/><span class="nctnt ncbi-code">AutoPtr\<CConn\_SocketStream\> stream = new CConn\_SocketStream(sk);</span><br/>
+-   *Note:* There is one case when the `CServer` framework shouldn't own the socket.
+If you create a `CConn_SocketStream` on an existing socket, then you must take ownership as shown here:<br/><br/>`SOCK sk = GetSocket().GetSOCK();`<br/>`GetSocket().SetOwnership(eNoOwnership);`<br/>`GetSocket().Reset(0, eTakeOwnership, eCopyTimeoutsToSOCK);`<br/>`AutoPtr<CConn_SocketStream> stream = new CConn_SocketStream(sk);`<br/>

 ### Diagnostics

 To facilitate logfile analysis, the more detailed "new" log posting format is recommended.
-To enable the new format, call <span class="nctnt ncbi-func">SetOldPostFormat()</span> before calling <span class="nctnt ncbi-func">AppMain()</span>:
+To enable the new format, call `SetOldPostFormat()` before calling `AppMain()`:

     int main(int argc, const char* argv[])
     {